TheOdinProject/curriculum/templates/TOPStyleGuide.md

 ### Introduction

-A brief introduction.
+A BRIEF INTRODUCTION.

-### Pre-Assignment Section Heading
+### PRE-ASSIGNMENT SECTION HEADING

-Pre-assignment section content.
+PRE-ASSIGNMENT SECTION CONTENT.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

-1. A requirement/user story.
+1. A REQUIREMENT/USER STORY.

 #### Extra Credit

-1. An optional add-on/user story.
+1. AN OPTIONAL ADD-ON/USER STORY.

 </div>

-### Post-Assignment Section Heading
+### POST-ASSIGNMENT SECTION HEADING

-Post-assignment section content.
+POST-ASSIGNMENT SECTION CONTENT.

 ~~~

 1. `### Introduction`: A brief summary on what the project is and an over view of what the user will be building.
-Replace the `A brief introduction.` text with your own project introduction.
+Replace the `A BRIEF INTRODUCTION.` text with your own project introduction.

-2. `### Pre-Assignment Section Heading`: *Optional*.
+2. `### PRE-ASSIGNMENT SECTION HEADING`: *Optional*.
 A section that contains content that should come before the actual project assignment.
-This section will most likely not be needed for most projects, but when it is needed simply replace the `Pre-Assignment Section Heading` text with a proper section heading and the `Pre-assignment section content.` text with your own content.
+This section will most likely not be needed for most projects, but when it is needed simply replace the `PRE-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `PRE-ASSIGNMENT SECTION CONTENT.` text with your own content.
 Then add any additional pre-assignment sections. **If the project does not have a pre-assignment section, remove this entire section from the project.**

 4.  `### Assignment`: A numbered list of items that describe detailed requirements or user stories that must be followed in order to complete the project.
-Replace the `A requirement/user story.` with your own requirement, then add any additional numbered requirement items.
+Replace the `A REQUIREMENT/USER STORY.` with your own requirement, then add any additional numbered requirement items.

 5. `#### Extra Credit`: A numbered list of items that describe any optional add-ons or user stories that might make a user's project stand out.
-Replace the `An optional add-on/user story.` text with your own add-on, then add any additional numbered add-on items. **If the project does not have any extra credit items, remove the extra credit section from the assignment.**
+Replace the `AN OPTIONAL ADD-ON/USER STORY.` text with your own add-on, then add any additional numbered add-on items. **If the project does not have any extra credit items, remove the extra credit section from the assignment.**

-2. `### Post-Assignment Section Heading`: *Optional*.
+2. `### POST-ASSIGNMENT SECTION HEADING`: *Optional*.
 A section that contains content that should come after the actual project assignment.
-This section will most likely not be needed for most projects, but when it is needed simply replace the `Post-Assignment Section Heading` text with a proper section heading and the `Post-assignment section content.` text with your own content.
+This section will most likely not be needed for most projects, but when it is needed simply replace the `POST-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `POST-ASSIGNMENT SECTION CONTENT.` text with your own content.
 Then add any additional post-assignment sections. **If the project does not have a post-assignment section, remove this entire section from the project.**

 ## Headings